 Never ones to settle, AP Racing again went back to the drawing board to develop a range of calipers that would take even more from the racing world.
-Enter, World Radi-Cal II.
-World Radi-Cal II calipers offer the unique look and style that is associated with the Radi-Cal race brakes.
+Enter, AP Racing World Radi-Cal II Big Brake Kits.
+AP Racing WRII calipers offer the unique look and style that is associated with the Radi-Cal race brakes.
 The goals for Radi-Cal II were simple: Make the caliper stiffer, lighter and look even more aggressive.
 We are excited to say that each of those goals was achieved with unbelievable results.
 The Radi-Cal II calipers also feature the superior stiffening bridge that not only ties the caliper together horizontally but also vertically by connecting the top and bottom of the caliper.
 Even with this incredible rigid structure the design still allows for quick pad swaps that do not require removal of the caliper.

 Further improvements were made to the calipers by removing additional material and pocketing around the calipers and non-structural areas of the caliper.
 One of the benefits of removing this material is not only the weight savings but also the improvements with the unobstructed airflow around and through the caliper.
 This airflow improves cooling and reduces overall operating temperatures.

 Not only is World Radi-CAL II the most technologically advanced caliper ever made.
 The aggressive design also makes it the best looking caliper available today.
 World Radi-CAL II calipers are sure to draw attention with their unique futuristic styling and their performance numbers to back it up.